TheArmagan/basic-discord-to-web/readme.md

 # basic-discord-to-web
-A basic example of how to show discord messages on the web using socket.io and discord.js
+A basic example of how to show discord messages on the web using socket.io and discord.js (Node v14)